Timberborn: Best Team to Pick – Folktails vs Ironteeth Guide

 Common mistakes when picking a faction

-• Copying late-game automation plans before your colony has stable water and food.
+• Copying a late-game automation layout before your colony has stable water and food.

-• Restarting too early with Folktails when the faction is designed to win through steadier growth, not explosive output.
+• Restarting too early with Folktails, when the faction is built to win through steadier growth rather than explosive output.

 Was this guide helpful?